MyPureCloud/genesys-cloud-webrtc-sdk/doc/media.md

 * `session?: IExtendedMediaSession` – Optional: Session to associate logs to.
 It will also tie `audioTrackVolume` events to a sessionId if requesting audio with `monitorMicVolume = true`
 * `retryOnFailure?: boolean;` – Optional: Flag to retry media (if available) when it fails.
 Example would be if a specific microphone is requested, but fails.
-With this falg set, it will try again with the SDK default microphone and/or the system default microphone.
+With this flag set, it will try again with the SDK default microphone and/or the system default microphone.
 * `preserveMediaIfOneTypeFails?: boolean;` –  Optional: Flag to ignore media errors for one type if the other type succeeds.
    Example: if media is requested for audio & video, but audio fails – with this flag set, a warning will be logged for the failed audio